gaphor/gaphor/docs/scripting.md

 What else is there to know…

 * Gaphor supports derived associations.
-E.g. `element.owner` points to the owner element.
-For an attribute that would be it’s containing class.
+For example, `element.owner` points to the owner element.
+For an attribute that would be its containing class.
 * All data models are described in the `Modeling Languages` section of the docs.
 * If you use Gaphor’s Console, you’ll need to apply all changes in a transaction, or they will result in an error.
 * If you want a comprehensive example of a code generator, have a look at [Gaphor’s `coder` module](https://github.com/gaphor/gaphor/blob/main/gaphor/codegen/coder.py).
 This module is used to generate the code for the data models used by Gaphor.